fisakov/CustomTestEngine/README.md

-# Property Based Testing
+# Custom Test Engine

 This project demonstrates the use of auxilliary test engines with JUnit Platform, as well as support for accessing MPS model from tests.

+## Property Based Testing

 This project utilizes [jqwik](https://jqwik.net/) -- a Property Based Testing framework.

 ## Dependencies

-The project relies on a not-yet-released features in the upcoming MPS 2023.1.
-Daily builds are [available](https://teamcity.jetbrains.com/project/MPS_20231_Distribution) from the public TeamCity instance.
+The project relies on a not-yet-released features in the upcoming MPS 2023.2.
+Daily builds are [available](https://teamcity.jetbrains.com/project/MPS_20232_Distribution) from the public TeamCity instance.

+NB!
 Before opening the project:
  - Execute `gradle` build in the checkout directory -- this step is necessary to download the required libraries

 ## Instructions